natural-intelligence-lab/natural-intelligence-lab.github.io/_pages/research.md

 ## Integrative approach to studying principles of natural intelligence
 * _Understanding_ natural intelligence is not easy.
 Therefore, we take a multidisciplinary approach - cognitive computational neuroscience - that includes careful design of cool tasks, observing behaviors from both humans and non-human primates, collecting neural data with functional neuroimaging and electrophysiology, testing predictions from computational theories and models, and comparing artificial neural networks to biological data.
 Of course, this is going to be a daunting task, which is exactly why we need teamwork and collaborations!

-## Project 1.
+## Research axis 1.
 Numerical cognition and compositionality
 * In this project, we will tackle the following questions:
   * How does the brain represent ecologically relevant numerical information (e.g., number of apples) and perform computations based on those representations (compositionality)?
   * Is there a neural circuit dedicated to numerical information processing?
 Is it common across different modalities of quantities - number, time, and space?